Plastic wrap

 Plastic wrap, cling film, Saran wrap, cling wrap, Glad wrap or food wrap is a thin plastic film typically used for sealing food items in containers to keep them fresh over a longer period of time.
 Plastic wrap, typically sold on rolls in boxes with a cutting edge, clings to many smooth surfaces and can thus remain tight over the opening of a container without adhesive.
-Common plastic wrap is roughly 0.0005 inches (12.7 μm) thick.
+Common plastic wrap is roughly 12.7 μm thick.
 The trend has been to produce thinner plastic wrap, particularly for household use (where very little stretch is needed), so now the majority of brands on shelves around the world are 8, 9 or 10 μm thick.

 Materials used

 Plastic wrap was initially created from polyvinyl chloride (PVC), which remains the most common component globally.
 PVC has an acceptably-low permeability to water vapor and oxygen, helping to preserve the freshness of food.
 There are concerns about the transfer of plasticizers from PVC into food.
 Pliofilm was made of various kinds of rubber chloride.
 Used in the middle of the 20th century, it could be heat-sealed.

 A common, cheaper alternative to PVC is low-density polyethylene (LDPE).
 It is less adhesive than PVC, but this can be remedied by adding linear low-density polyethylene (LLDPE), which also increases the film's tensile strength.

 In the US and Japan, plastic wrap is sometimes produced using polyvinylidene chloride (PVdC), though some brands, such as Saran wrap, have switched to other formulations due to environmental concerns.